anhtran192/Data-Scientist-Capstone/blog-post.md

 Churn is defined based on the "Cancellation Confirmation" event.
 Users who trigger this event are labeled as churned.
 As an additional task, we consider "Downgrade" events to understand potential indicators of churn.

-Data Exploration Post-Churn Definition
-After labeling churn, we further explore the dataset to compare behaviors between churned and non-churned users:
+Data Exploration Post-Churn Definition: After labeling churn, we further explore the dataset to compare behaviors between churned and non-churned users:

 Average number of songs played per session.
 Interaction with different features like liking a song or adding to a playlist.

-Feature Engineering
-We identify and engineer several features that are indicative of user churn.
+Feature Engineering: We identify and engineer several features that are indicative of user churn.
 These features include:

 Number of songs played.
 Frequency of different events (e.g., thumbs up, thumbs down, add to playlist).